 Welcome back today we will be talking about Remote Access of machines running on Linux Operating Systems.

-Over 60% of all web servers around the world are running variations of the Linux and a lot of personal Computers & Smart Phones.
-Lets just say Linux is everywhere from Traffic Lights to thermostats.
+Over 60% of all web servers around the world are running variations of Linux and a lot of personal Computers & Smart Phones.
+Let us just say Linux is everywhere from Traffic Lights to thermostats.
 Linux is now finding its way onto televisions, and even cars.
 As software creeps into practically every aspect of our lives, so does the OS designed by Linus Torvalds.

 An attacker would target a Web Server or Personal System to gain remote access and gain a Shell this would allow an attacker to edit modify delete and execute processes from the target system as well as carry out further attacks.